Kimserey/Arche/post.md

 ]
 ```

-As expected, they define the title, route, content of the page and how it should be displayed and accessed.
+As expected, they define the title, route, content of the page, how it should be displayed and accessed.

 ### Webparts

 In our sample, the webparts are straightforward.
 But in other apps those might be more complex.
 The role of the webpart is to combine the modules together to form a part of functionality that is useful to the user.
-Here we just need to combine the `Map` module with the `LocationPicker` module for the `Map webpart` and same for the `Weather webpart`.
+Here we just need to combine the `Map module` with the `LocationPicker module` for the `Map webpart` and same for the `Weather webpart`.

 Let's see the `Weather webpart`: